 It's so easy to connect online, that the consequences of online behavior are rarely given a second thought.
 At ISD 318, we recognize how important it is for children to protect themselves and their reputations online.
-Every 5th grade student participates in a unit on Digital Citizenship.
+Every 5th grade student participates in a unit on Digital Citizenship (the norms of appropriate, responsible technology use).
 This information is also shared regularly in many different classes.

 The FTC has a list of resources to help parents reduce online risks for their children.
 From protecting their privacy to cyberbullying to computer security, these fact sheets help keep parents informed about ways to keep kids safe online.

 Managing your online reputation